 Some direct costs require prior approval.
-These items include using Federal IDEA Part C funds to pay for: (1) equipment; (2) participant support costs (such as training or travel costs); (3) construction or renovation of facilities; and (4) rent, occupancy or space maintenance costs.
-The October 2019 Frequently Asked Questions (2019 FAQs) Prior Approval - OSEP and RSA Formula Grants which provides prior approval for certain equipment and participant support costs.
-Please review this FAQ at https://www2.ed.gov/policy/speced/guid/faq-prior-approval-10-29-2019.pdf) prior to completing Section III.
-B. For any activity or expense listed under Section III of this application that is not covered by the scope of the 2019 FAQs and requires OSEP prior approval, mark an "X" in the chart below.
-The State must submit supporting documentation for any direct costs that require OSEP prior approval.
+These items include using Federal IDEA Part C funds to pay for: (1) equipment; (2) participant support costs (such as training or travel costs); (3) construction or renovation of facilities; and (4) rent, occupancy or space maintenance costs.3 States may find helpful OSEP's Guidance for Common Prior Approval Requests under IDEA Parts B and C issued on January 3, 2023.
+It provides a summary of the guidance and approval process for the most common prior approval cost categories.
+The October 2019 Frequently Asked Questions (2019 FAQs) Prior Approval - OSEP and RSA Formula Grants4 details prior approval flexibilities for equipment and participant support costs and describes the parameters under which OSEP has provided prior approval for a subset of these costs.

+For any activity or expense listed under Section III of this application that is not covered by the 2023 guidance and 2019 FAQs and requires OSEP prior approval, mark an "X" in the chart below and submit supporting documentation.

-Approval of the State's FFY 2023 application does not constitute OSEP's approval of these expenses unless specifically referenced.
+Approval of the State's FFY 2024 application does not constitute OSEP's approval of these expenses unless specifically referenced.
 (Add rows as needed)

 Major Activity/ Expense Part C Funds to be Spent Description of Activities/Expenses (include whether it is for the Lead Agency or SICC) Prior Approval Needed Commodities \$50,000 This category includes funding for test protocols, reference resources, adaptive equipment (costing less than \$ 5000 per item), zoom accounts, Lead Agency personnel office supplies, and all other items designated as commodities.
-Data System Hosting and Maintenance \$204,540 This category includes funding for hosting, maintenance, and change orders for the Mississippi Infant and Toddler Intervention (MITI) data system.

-&lt;sup>3 IDEA and the Uniform Guidance require prior approval for the following expenses: (1) equipment (tangible personal property (including information technology systems) having a useful life of more than one year and a per unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the nonfederal entity for financial statement purposes, or \$5,000 (see 2 CFR §200.33)); (2) participant support costs (direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees), in connection with conferences or training projects 2CFR §200.75; (3) construction/renovation (see 2 CFR §200.12(b)); and (4) rent (see 2 CFR §200.465)).
+3 IDEA and the Uniform Guidance require prior approval for the following expenses: (1) equipment (tangible personal property (including information technology systems) having a useful life of more than one year and a per unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the nonfederal entity for financial statement purposes, or \$5,000 (see 2 CFR §200.33)); (2) participant support costs (direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees), in connection with conferences or training projects 2CFR §200.75; (3) construction/renovation (see 2 CFR §200.12(b)); and (4) rent (see 2 CFR §200.465)).

-&lt;sup>4 Under the 2019 FAQs, OSERS granted prior approval for participant support costs under IDEA that: (1) are associated with required meetings for the SICC; (2) incurred as part of providing services identified on an IFSP under IDEA; (3) do not exceed \$5000 per individual participant per training/conference.
+4 Under the 2019 FAQs, OSERS granted prior approval for participant support costs under IDEA that: (1) are associated with required meetings for the SICC; (2) incurred as part of providing services identified on an IFSP under IDEA; (3) do not exceed \$5000 per individual participant per training/conference.
 In addition, the 2019 FAQs provide prior approval for equipment that is identified on or directly related to the implementation of the IFSP.